baker-ling/workout_tracker/README.md

 ## Tests

 Seed data is provided for testing.
-Run `npm run seed` at the console to initialize the database with seed data so you can git the app a test run.
+Run `npm run seed` at the console to initialize the database with seed data so you can give the app a test run.

 ## Questions